IFTTT Pro

 Like GearBrain on Facebook

-If This Then That, the decade-old smart home automation system, has introduced a paid-for 'Pro' tier for the first time.
-The new service means that current IFTTT users will be limited to only creating and using three custom-built applets at a time.
-If they want to build more, they're going to have to pay.
+If This Then That, the decade-old smart home automation system, has introduced a paid-for 'Pro' tier.
+The new service means that current IFTTT users will be limited to creating and using only three custom-built applets at a time.
+If they want to build more, they'll have to pay.

 Read More: